tnichols217/notes/ARTS 302/Readings/Ching/2 - Form.md

 - Lacks movement or direction
 - Stable on all sides
-- Can be unbalanced when
+- Can be unbalanced when placed at